cryptekbits/astrovedic/docs/ayanamsas.md

-# Ayanamsas in Flatlib
+# Ayanamsas in Astrovedic

-This document provides information about the different ayanamsas (sidereal zodiac systems) available in Flatlib.
+This document provides information about the different ayanamsas (sidereal zodiac systems) available in the Astrovedic library.

 ## What is an Ayanamsa?